sofifilippini7-tech/2025_Evolution_Suisse_2025/docs/project/background.md

 Bridge recombinases are a newly discovered family of genome-editing enzymes that share some important similarities with CRISPR systems but also introduce key new capabilities.

 Like CRISPR/Cas9, bridge recombinases use an RNA molecule to guide them to a specific DNA sequence.
 In CRISPR, this is the guide RNA (gRNA), which directs Cas9 to make a precise cut in the DNA.
-In bridge recombinases, the guiding element is a bridge RNA (bRNA) — but instead of simply cutting, it helps connect two pieces of DNA.
+In bridge recombinases, the guiding element is a bridge RNA (bRNA) — but instead of simply guiding the enzyme to the correct site in the genome, it helps connect two pieces of DNA.

 Each bridge recombinase combines a DEDD-family recombinase enzyme with its structured bridge RNA.
 The bRNA contains two short loops that base-pair separately with (1) a genomic target site and (2) a donor DNA carrying the new genetic information.
 This dual binding brings both DNA molecules into alignment so the recombinase can join them together at specific sites.